-- 1.8 The impact of the analysis on affordable housing need shows that net need for affordable rented tenures will increase substantially from that put forward under the Standard Method scenario.
-The ranges are set out below: - Cambridge: 450 dwellings per annum (dpa) associated with the Standard Method to 577dpa associated with the 1:1 maximum commuting. - South Cambridgeshire: 579dpa associated with the Standard Method to 668dpa associated with the 1:1 maximum commuting. - Greater Cambridge as a whole: 1,029dpa associated with the Standard Method to 1,246dpa associated with the 1:1 maximum commuting. - 1.9 The report also considers the impact on need for affordable home ownership.
-The ranges are set out below: - Cambridge: 289dpa associated with the Standard Method to 378dpa associated with the 1:1 maximum commuting. - South Cambridgeshire: 195dpa associated with the Standard Method to 252dpa associated with the 1:1 maximum commuting. - Greater Cambridge as a whole: 484dpa associated with the Standard Method to 630dpa associated with the 1:1 maximum commuting.
+- 1.7 The impact of the analysis on affordable housing need shows that net need for affordable rented tenures will increase substantially from that put forward under the Standard Method scenario.
+The ranges are set out below: - Cambridge: 450 dwellings per annum (dpa) associated with the Standard Method to 577dpa associated with the 1:1 maximum commuting. - South Cambridgeshire: 579dpa associated with the Standard Method to 668dpa associated with the 1:1 maximum commuting. - Greater Cambridge as a whole: 1,029dpa associated with the Standard Method to 1,246dpa associated with the 1:1 maximum commuting. - 1.8 The report also considers the impact on need for affordable home ownership.
+The ranges are set out below: - Cambridge: 289dpa associated with the Standard Method to 378dpa associated with the 1:1 maximum commuting. - South Cambridgeshire: 195dpa associated with the Standard Method to 252dpa associated with the 1:1 maximum commuting.